EAGLE - Development of Connection Pathways from Primary Care to Golf Packages

 Andrew is the Chief Medical Officer for the PGA European Tour, Ladies European Tour, and Ryder Cup Europe.
 He has worked with various international governing bodies and governments on public health policy.
 He is an advisor on public health to The R&A, a global governing body for golf.
 He is an honorary senior lecturer at the University of St Andrews and consultant in Sport and Exercise at the University of Edinburgh having done his PhD on Golf and Health.

-Andrew Williams is a public health researcher interested in how environments, culture and society shape the health of the public.
+Now working at the University of Edinburgh as the co-director of the Scottish Collaboration for Public Health Research and Policy, Andrew Williams is a public health researcher interested in how environments, culture and society shape the health of the public.
 His research is often with children and adolescents or low-income communities.
 He has worked on a number of evaluations of health promoting interventions including 20mph speed limits, housing improvements and now EAGLE.

 Dr Emma Lunan – General Practitioner & Sports Physician